getditto/sample-authentication-permissions/server/configurable/README.md

 This will provide you with a public https URL that you can use as the webhook URL in the Ditto portal.

-## Endpoints
-- **`/`** - Health check endpoint, returns server status and timestamp
-- **`/auth`** - Authentication endpoint, returns a Ditto-formatted authentication response with permissions.
-This is the endpoint that should be specified as the webhook in the Ditto portal.

 ## Configuration Reference

 ### Fields